Trusted WordPress tutorials, when you need them most.

 4 “Must Know” Rules About WordPress Logo & Trademark (Explained)

-In this explainer, we will discuss the rules you must follow when using the WordPress logo and trademark.
-We will also talk about why it is important and your rights under the WordPress license.
+In this guide, we will cover the essential rules for using the WordPress logo and trademark, explain why these guidelines matter, and clarify your rights under the WordPress license.

 How to use WordPress logo and trademark